abentley/oaf/README.md

 so this a catch-22, but one that Git users have long accepted.

 # Installation
-Nit is in its early days, and so requires installing from source.
-It is written in the Rust language, so you'll want a copy of the Rust toolchain.
+Nit is in its early days, so binaries are provided for only Ubuntu 20.04 for x86-64.

+It is written in the Rust language, so you'll need a copy of the Rust toolchain to install from source.
 Download the source and run `cargo build --release`.
 The resulting binary will be stored as `target/release/nit`.

 Git must be installed for Nit to function.
 Nit is typically tested with Git 2.25.x